 d.
-Valuation Bases, Assumptions and Methods to Derive the Value of Other Liabilities

-All other liabilities are valued on an IFRS basis and settlements not expected to be settled within a year, are discounted using the prescribed discount rates provided by the BMA as at 31st December 2021.
+Valuation Bases, Assumptions and Methods to Derive the Value of Other Liabilities are discounted using the prescribed discount rates provided by the BMA as at 31st December 2022.
 Loans and Notes Payable are valued on an IFRS basis and Derivative Instruments are valued at quoted market prices.
 In the absence of an active market, prices are based on observable market inputs.